 Self-Care

-As the mother of children on the spectrum, it might not surprise you to learn I am also the daughter of a woman on the spectrum and a father with ‘Just Right OCD’, although it took me a long time to work that out.
+As a mother of children on the spectrum, it might not surprise you to learn I am also the daughter of a woman on the spectrum and a father with ‘Just Right OCD’, although it took me a long time to work that out.
+When I try to imagine what it must have been like for neurodiverse children seventy years ago, I feel enormous compassion for the difficulties they faced.
+I know they were bullied and sometimes isolated.
+I know they experienced violent discipline and like all abused kids, their bodies carry the residue of those experiences.

 • “Reinventing your life,” by Jeffery E. Young and Janet S. Klosko